vipulwarthe/student-performance-project/README.md

-# student-performance
+# Student-Performance
-##deploy end to end student performance ML model with AWS elastic beanstock and codepipeline##
+## deploy end to end student performance ML model with AWS elastic beanstock and codepipeline##

     Krish naik Repo link: https://github.com/krishnaik06/mlproject/
     ARCHNA Repo link- https://github.com/swapnil123kapile/MLProjects-archana
     vipul repo link:  https://github.com/vipulwarthe/student-performance

-# First we Create instance with ubuntu AMI with t2.medium instance type with 30GB storage and sg-SSH/All Traffic-anywhere
+## First we Create instance with ubuntu AMI with t2.medium instance type with 30GB storage and sg-SSH/All Traffic-anywhere

     sudo apt-get update && sudo apt-get upgrade -y    (download packages information and downloads and installs the updates for each outdated package and dependency on your system)